-- Kamen rudely calls Raiko by her last name without honorifcs when she isn't using insulting nicknames, but switches to "Raiko-chan" after her name is cleared.
+- Kamen rudely calls Raiko by her last name without honorifics when she isn't using insulting nicknames, but switches to "Raiko-chan" after her name is cleared.

 - Lights Off, Somebody Dies: Rie planned to invoke this as part of her prank by pretending to kill Runa after the power outage she manufactured.
 Then, after the first power outage is resolved, it happens for real as the cast finds the body of the first victim.
 Subverted in that Momoko was only Faking the Dead.

 - Love Dodecahedron: A combination of one Type 2 triangle, two Type 3 triangles and one Type 5 triangle.
 The Type 3s are the result of Runa and Momoko loving Hiro, who doesn't return their feelings, as well as both Kotoba and Kamen loving Momoko.
 The type 2 comes into play with Kamen loving Momoko, Momoko loving Hiro and Hiro (supposedly) loving Kamen.
 The Type 5 triangle is separate, and involves Rie loving Taiko, and Taiko seemingly being interested in Raiko, who may also be the object of Kamen's affections.
 Nobara and Mika are the only two characters who aren't involved in any Love Triangle.

 - If you agree that Kamen Eiga, the current prime suspect is the culprit, she'll be taken into questioning for the murders, and will never forgive the other survivors for abandoning her.

-- If you accuse Hiro of being the murderer, Raiko will also accuse Kamen of killing him in revenge for what he did to Momoko.
+- If you accuse Hiro Shiratake of being the murderer, Raiko will also accuse Kamen of killing him in revenge for what he did to Momoko.
 As a result, Kamen gets arrested for something she did not do.

 - If you choose the correct culprit, then choose a wrong answer when asked who the mastermind is, Taiko will stop listening to Raiko.

-- If you prove that Momoko masterminded the crime, you get the best ending where Kamen is proven innocent.
+- If you prove that Momoko Mori masterminded the crime, you get the best ending where Kamen is proven innocent.
 You can make the ending slightly better by saving Kotoba.

 - Murder-Suicide: The horror story Hiro tells ends with the girl murdering her boyfriend after he breaks up with her, then hanging herself.
 Hiro and Momoko die the same way.